-Franco Aversa is a special counsel at Baker McKenzie.
+Franco Aversa is a partner at Baker McKenzie.
 He is experienced in major projects with a focus on front-end construction law.
 He is qualified in legal and building industries.
 Prior to joining Baker McKenzie as a special counsel, Franco was an associate in another major Australian law firm, a senior associate at Baker McKenzie and, most recently, a senior legal counsel at Abigroup Limited.

 Franco has wide-spread transactional experience in major infrastructure projects including public private partnerships (PPPs) and privately financed infrastructure projects including, more recently, acting for bidders on a number of privately financed Australian wind farm projects.
 He also has extensive experience in the documentation and negotiation of process plant projects (water/salt), mining and coal-seam gas projects and major procurement and supply contracts (national and international).